There’s no such thing as a small portion of paella, so what do you do when you’ve cooked for six but only two of you are eating?

 - Heat the paella for 30 seconds before checking the temperature.

 The damp paper towel should be touching the rice, not resting on top of the bowl.
-It will create steam which prevents the dish from drying out too much.
+It will create steam to rehydrate the rice.
+Be careful when removing the paper towel because the same steam can easily burn you.

 You can also sprinkle a few tablespoons of water directly onto the paella and then cover the dish with some pierced plastic wrap.

-How to reheat paella in a steamer:
+How to reheat paella in a steamer

-The steamer uses second-hand heat, so it’s gentle in nature.
+Steaming uses second-hand heat, so it’s gentle in nature.
 Because of this, it deals with seafood quite well (although there’s still a chance it’ll overcook).
+An even gentler method would be to use a double boiler.
+In a double boiler, the steam heats the bowl, which then heats the paella.

 How to store paella